-Financial Assistance: Timber Pointe Outdoor Center relies on funding from multiple sources to be able to provide financial assistance for families.
+Timber Pointe Outdoor Center relies on funding from multiple sources to be able to provide financial assistance for families.
 The "Financial Assistance Form" must be completed during the online camp application process for those requesting any level of assistance.
-Your honest, accurate answers on this form will help us determine which funding source you qualify for.
-Please know that income is not the only determining factor for assistance; we realize there is often more to the story, and encourage you to apply if cost is a barrier keeping your family from accessing camp.
-Depending on which funding sources your family qualifies for, you may be asked to complete additional steps or submit income verification (either the most recent copy of your tax return or a free school lunch qualification letter).
+Your honest, accurate answers on this form will help us determine what funding you qualify for.
+Please know that income is not the only determining factor for assistance, we realize there is often more to the store, and encourage you to apply if cost is a barrier keeping your family from accessing camp.
+You must also upload ONE form of income verification (either most recent copy of tax return, free school lunch letter, or Medicaid card).